 Amenities Are Not Compromised

 The amenities are identical.
 You get the same room service and downturns.
-Likewise, the bathroom is the same size regardless, and unless you are willing to splurge on a suite, overall, the only difference is a balcony!
+Likewise, the bathroom is the same size regardless, and unless you are willing to splurge on a suite, the only difference is a balcony!

-Total Privacy!
+You Get Total Privacy!

 Inside cabins offer you total privacy.
 No one can hear your conversations on the balcony.
 No one can see you.
 It’s like your private oasis.
 Don’t get me wrong – you have privacy in all the cruise cabins, but it’s absolutely on the inside.